hello-robot/stretch_ai/README.md

 First, you will need to install software on your Stretch robot and another computer with a GPU (*GPU computer*).
 Use the following link to go to the installation instructions: [Instructions for Installing Stretch AI](https://github.com/hello-robot/stretch_ai/blob/main/docs/start_with_docker_plus_virtenv.md)

 Once you've completed this installation, you can start the server on your Stretch robot.
 Prior to running the script, you need to have homed your robot with `stretch_robot_home.py`.
-Thn start the server on your Stretch robot with the following commmand:
+Then, run the following command:

 ```bash
 ./scripts/run_stretch_ai_ros2_bridge_server.sh